 There aren’t many things more annoying than when your plumbing gets clogged.
 Not only is it disgusting, but working on a drain with a plunger is time-consuming and a pain in the neck.
 It can be tempting to grab one of those bottles of chemicals that claim they’ll eat away the obstruction and do the work for you.

-As the premier sewer cleaner in Los Angeles, we know a thing or two about plumbing, and we’re here to tell you that chemical cleaners are not your friend.
+As the premier Los Angeles drain cleaning experts, we know a thing or two about plumbing, and we’re here to tell you that chemical cleaners are not your friend.
 Read on to learn 4 reasons not to use that stuff.

 - One of the nasty side effects of chemical cleaners is their fumes.
 Specifically, they’re highly toxic to the lungs, eyes, skin, and throat.
 Ready for more good news?
 The fumes have a tendency to linger for hours.

 - If you’re a home or business owner, chemical cleaners will demolish your pipes.
 Many of them are composed of hydrochloric acid, which can eat away at your pipes.
 Plus, it will gradually erode the enamel on your sinks or bathtub.